 In 2018 one of the co-founders Pedro Solá left his chief executive officer position due to sexual harassment and financial misconduct so that was a bit of a hit for the company (1).

 Today, it has over 10m downloads and 133k reviews with a score of 4.5 stars.
-This 8fit app review will look at how much does the 8fit app cost and list down its strengths & weaknesses so keep on reading!
+But how good is this fitness app?
+Let’s see!

 Their unique selling point remains the same: to create custom meals and workout plans for their users.
 Other apps in this category are Freeletics and BodBot (BodBot’s especially great if you have any previous injuries).